Amani Toomer: 1995 season

-Career overview
+College career overview

 In four seasons at Michigan, Toomer had 124 receptions for 2,144 yards (17.3 per catch) and 12 receiving touchdowns.
 He finished his college career ranked second (now fourth) in Michigan history with 2,657 receiving yards.
 Toomer was also used as a punt and kick returner at Michigan.
 He returned 46 punts for 384 yards (8.3 yards per return) and two touchdowns.
 He also returned 14 kickoffs for 306 yards (21.9 yards per return).

 Professional football

 Return specialist: 1996–1998

-Toomer was selected by the New York Giants in the second round (34th overall pick) of the 1996 NFL Draft.
+Toomer was selected by the New York Giants in the second round (34th overall pick) of the 1996 NFL draft.
 In July 1996, he signed a three-year contract with the Giants providing a $670,000 signing bonus and salaries of $269,000 in 1996, $336,000 in 1997, and $403,000 in 1998.

 In his first three seasons with the Giants, Toomer was principally used as a punt and kickoff returner.
 In his first NFL game, the opening game of the 1996 season, Toomer set a Giants' record with an 87-yard punt return for a touchdown against the Buffalo Bills.
 He returned a second punt for a touchdown that season against the Philadelphia Eagles, before injuring his anterior cruciate ligament (ACL) and spending the rest of the season on injured reserve.
 Toomer led the NFL in 1996 with an average of 16.1 yards on 19 punt returns.

 During the 1997 season, Toomer appeared in all 16 games for the Giants and returned 47 punts for 455 yards, an average of 9.7 yards per return.
 He registered his third punt return touchdown.
-He also caught his first touchdown pass on October 19, 1997, a 56-yard reception from Danny Kanell against the Detroit Lions.
+He also caught his first touchdown pass on November 16, 1997, a 56-yard reception from Danny Kanell against the Arizona Cardinals.

 In 1998, Toomer again appeared in all 16 games for the Giants.
 He returned 35 punts for 252 yards, an average of 7.1 yards per return.
 He also began to see increased playing time as a receiver, registering 27 catches for 360 yards and five touchdowns.
-In Week 14, in a come-from-behind victory over the previously undefeated Denver Broncos, Toomer caught a 37-yard touchdown pass from Kent Graham with 48 seconds left in the game as the Giants ruined the Broncos' dream of a perfect season by winning 20–16.
+In Week 15, in a come-from-behind victory over the previously undefeated Denver Broncos, Toomer caught a 37-yard touchdown pass from Kent Graham with 48 seconds left in the game as the Giants ruined the Broncos' dream of a perfect season by winning 20–16.
 Toomer later publicly acknowledged that his slow start as an NFL receiver was the result of exercise-induced asthma which he had hidden for years.
 After seeking treatment for the condition, his receiving career blossomed in 1999 and 2000.